Yoga Poses, Pranayama for Reducing Anger, Control Anger with Yoga

 Yoga to reduce anger

 How to control anger?
 Is the pertinent question being asked by all who have been singed by its flare at different occasions?
-Yoga to reduce anger looks at this malaise as a concentration of negative vibes which burst into a fit of rage whenever the object of its hatred or despise comes within the vicinity.
+Although there are behavioral techniques for managing anger, Yoga to reduce anger looks at this malaise as a concentration of negative vibes which burst into a fit of rage whenever the object of its hatred or despise comes within the vicinity.
 Pranayamas are one of the most effective tools handed over to us by yoga for helping us manage anger.
-Yoga to reduce anger looks at negativity as the blockages within the path of flow of the prana through the body.
-Yoga Pranayamas for anger purifies the channels, paths known as "Nadis" within the body of any resistance to its flow.
+Yoga to reduce anger looks at negativity as the blockages within the paths of flow of the prana (known as Chinese meridians) through the body.
+Yoga Pranayamas for anger purifies the channels, paths also known as "Nadis" within the body of any resistance to its flow.
 Once the pent up negative energy finds its release form the nervous system the mind becomes calmer and steadier.

 Yoga pranayamas to control anger are more effective for controlling high anger instances.
-Relaxation techniques or restorative yoga can help patients who experience milder intensities if anger within themselves.
+Relaxation techniques or restorative yoga can help patients who experience milder intensities of anger within themselves.
+Other than proper yoga techniques relaxing with the vibrations from a Himalayan Singing bowl equally helps in calming the mind.
 A serious student of yoga to reduce anger should maintain a daily journal of his progress on the path of conquering anger.
 Writing down what one feels about held up emotions helps by releasing that emotion from within oneself, consequentially healing the person of its ill effects.
 Yoga to reduce anger or yoga for releasing anger recommends getting familiar with what anger feels like within oneself.
 Focus on the feeling and its location within the body than on the cause of the anger.
-Once one identifies the mix of feelings called anger, yoga for reducing anger generates the witness like attitude towards it within the practitioner.
+Once one identifies the mix of feelings called anger, yoga techniques like meditation ( where one concentrates on a single thought) for reducing anger generates the witness like attitude towards this emotion within the practitioner.

 This witness like attitude so developed is nothing but the separation of the self from this destructive emotion; now the afflicted can control or manage it more easily.